vcualtlab/list-remote-comments/readme.md

 ```

 **IMPORTANT**
-List-remote-comments shortcode MUST COME BEFORE display-posts shortcode.
+[list-remote-comments] shortcode MUST COME BEFORE [display-posts] shortcode.
 It will not work otherwise.

 ## Template Tag